-5 - Outstanding 4 - Excellent 3 - Satisfactory 2 - Needs Improvement 1 - l Jnsat tisfact tory 1
+5 - Outstanding 4 - Excellent 3 - Satisfactory 2 - Needs Improvement 1 - Unsatisfactory

 5 4 3 2 1 Provides sufficient staff reports and related agenda materials to allow for effective Board discussion/decision-making.
 Provides information to Board Members in a timely manner.
 Obtains and evaluates relevant information and implements or recommends appropriate solutions to problems.
 Displays a professional attitude/image that assures public confidence.
 Makes effort to be accessible and provides consistent and equal treatment to Board Members.